 - Join student organizations.
 Every college and university has a multitude of student organizations.
 Your goal should be find one or more that interest you.
 You can often gain experience performing organizational projects.
 Even better, student organizations are a great place to test and hone your managing and leading skills — so, don’t just join an organization, but strive to be part of its management team.

 - Freelance.
 If you have a gift and/or have mastered a skill, you can supplement your income and gain valuable experience by freelancing your services to organizations that need them.
 Freelancing can also provide you with some great work examples to add to your portfolio, while also enhancing your network of contacts.
-For more information, see this section of Quintessential Careers: Job and Career Resources for Consultants, Freelancers, and Gurus.
+Newbies can write essays to gain the momentum, hence this is something every student already knows how to do.

 - Consider temping.
 If you don’t have a lot of experience working in business settings, a good option of gaining both work and organizational culture experience is through working with a temporary employment agency — which places qualified individuals with organizations that have a short-term need.
 Temping also offers a great opportunity to explore career options and build your network of contacts.
 Learn more in our article, Temping Offers a Way to Build Your Resume — and Much More.

 - Capitalize on class projects.
 College students often downplay class projects as unimportant to prospective employers, but large, term-length assignments that involve completing a major project or report can provide you with numerous benefits, from working with clients to managing and leading to showcasing writing or other skills.
 An added bonus is the completed project can be included in your career portfolio.

 - Blog.
 If you have the writing abilities and the inclination, establishing a blog that showcases your budding expertise and insights into your future career can be a great tool for your job-search, building your career network, and adding to your resume.